mwangisamkariuki/alx-low_level_programming/0x08-recursion/README.md

     function that returns the value of x raised to the power of y
 # Task 6;
     function that returns the natural square root of a number.
+# Task 7;
+    function that returns 1 if the input integer is a prime number, otherwise return 0.
+# Task 8;